threefoldfoundation/info_sdk/src/1_architecture/architecture_3node.md

 All details regarding this process are listed in the TF Grid [wiki](https://wiki.threefold.io/grid/readme#/grid/tf_farming/v2_jsx_farmsetup).
 The actual bootloader is very small and brings up the network interface of you hardware and then queries (web) servers for the remainder of the installation files needed.
 The operating system is not installed on any local storage facility nor is any state with regards to this operating system stored locally, the hardware does not store any state of the OS and all of it's containers and other Zero-OS primitives.

-The mechanism to allow this to work in a safe and efficient manner if a Threefold innovation called flist.
+The mechanism to allow this to work in a safe and efficient manner is a Threefold innovation called flist.
 This is explained in more detail [here](architecture_flist.md)

 ### Zero-OS